 Welcome to Carbon-izer's Bugdom strategy guide!
 The maps here were originally made by Pangea for their strategy guide, however, they have been souped-up with additions and clarifications to make them easier to understand, including fixing an error on Level Four.
 I also have slightly different takes on strategy.
-This also assumes some familiarity with the game (what items are, the straws are, etc.)
+This also assumes some familiarity with the game (what items are, the straws are, etc.).
+I wouldn't certify these as printer-friendly due to the map for level six, but I might make a new version if asked.

 Level One: Training

 This is the first level of Bugdom and gives the appearance that is an extremely easy game.
-There are some keys and locked doors (the keys are nearby), there are some enemies that the Pangea strategy guide recommends avoiding, but trying to avoid them just means they'll keep following you, so try to take out as many as you can without losing too much health. ("Running away" isn't the best advice because there are swarms of enemies in later levels that you can't avoid).
+There are some keys and locked doors (the keys are nearby), there are some enemies that the Pangea strategy guide recommends avoiding, but trying to avoid them just means they'll keep following you, so try to take out as many as you can without losing too much health. ("Running away" isn't the best advice because there are swarms of enemies in later levels that you can't avoid and you'll have to use discretion).

 It's tempting to use the ball form to zip around but your supply of that is limited and in later levels you can lose control very quickly.
 Just learn to walk everywhere.